- 12th December 2019

 How many of your competitors can do that?

-We’ve helped some of engineering consultancy clients achieve Cyber Essentials as they regularly tender for government contracts.
+We’ve helped a number of clients achieve Cyber Essentials as they regularly tender for public contracts.
 If your business does then Cyber Essentials certification is a must.

 As detailed by the British Assessment Bureau, any business that wants to submit a tender to local or central government will need to meet the new Minimum Cyber Security Standard.